Small Data Challenges in Big Data Era: A Survey of Recent Progress on Unsupervised and Semi-Supervised Methods: Conclusions

 \section{Conclusions}

 In this paper, we review two large categories of small data methods -- unsupervised and semi-supervised methods.
 In particular, a large variety of generative models are reviewed, including auto-encoders, GANs, Flow-based models, and autoregressive models, in both supervised and semi-supervised categories.
 We also compare several emerging criteria and principles in training these models, such as transformation equivariance and invariance in training unsupervised and supervised representations, and the disentanglement of unsupervised and semi-supervised representations for factorized and interpretable deep networks.
 Unsupervised and semi-supervised domain adaptations have also been reviewed to reveal the recent progress on bridging the gaps between distributions of different domains in presence of unlabeled and labeled data, respectively.
-We also discuss the future directions to explore the fundamental roles of the transformation equivariance and invariance in training small data models.
+We also discuss the future directions to reveal the connections between unsupervised and semi-supervised learning.

 \ifCLASSOPTIONcaptionsoff

 \fi